-Turn Your Slack Conversations into GitHub PRs
+Turn Slack Conversations into GitHub PRs Automatically

-Turn Your Slack Conversations into GitHub PRs
+Turn Slack Conversations into GitHub PRs Automatically

 There's a gap between where conversations happen and where work gets done.
 Your team discusses a bug in Slack.
 Someone says they'll look into it.
 Maybe they create an issue.
 Maybe it gets lost in the thread.
 Maybe it never makes it to GitHub at all.